amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 *Snippet 23*

-When you run it, you can see that we now have icons, because the fonts are actually font-icons, or glyphs.
+When you run it, you can see that we now have icons, because the fonts are actually glyphs font icons.

 ![](D:\GitHub\Articulae\mds\images\glyph_toolbar.PNG)